aorogat/Data-Science-and-Software-Engineering/Data Analyst/README.md

 # Data Analyst
 Data analysis is the process of collecting, cleaning, transforming and visualizing the data to find out valuable insights and conclusions to support the decision-makers.
 The figure below shows the required skills to be a Data Analyst.
-Each rectangle in the figure has a crossponding course where all the courses are in Arabic.
+Each rectangle in the figure has a corresponding course where all the courses are in Arabic.
 ![Data Analysis](DataAnalyst.png)

 ## Programming series
-#### 1- Programming Level (0) [\[Youtube Playlist\]](https://www.youtube.com/watch?v=yZ4zTapHSRInlist=PL73bE5x5W-IDgkSxUQx9GCv0vBQPjBNuJ)
+#### 1- Programming Level (0) [\[Youtube Playlist\]](Programming - Level (0): https://www.youtube.com/playlist?list=PL73bE5x5W-IDgkSxUQx9GCv0vBQPjBNuJ)
-In this level, you will learn the fundamental of programming in general without writing specific programming language codes.
-At the end, you know what is required to learn any programming language (e.g. concepts and tools[IDE]) and able to choose the suitable programming language for your needs.
+In this level, you will learn the fundamental of programming in general without writing specific programming laInuage codes.
+In the end, you know what is required to learn any programming language (e.g. concepts and tools[IDE]) and able to choose the suitable programming language for your needs.

 #### 2- Python - Level (1), Basics [\[Youtube Playlist\]](https://www.youtube.com/watch?v=M1m9rtZYN-4&list=PL73bE5x5W-ICe8Wb9bFK85FFFGXbNtMx5)
 In this level, you will apply all the concepts of programming level 0.
 At the end of this level, there is a project about ATM which helps you to apply such concepts and think in the level of components (functions).